czhang03/github2choco/docs/Update-AllChocoPackages.md

 ### A list of package names of the package that has been updated

 ## NOTES
-This just goes through the profile and invoke \`Update-ChocoPackage\` on each one.
+This just goes through the profile and invoke \`Update-GTCPackage\` on each one.
-Therefore reading the doc on \`Update-ChocoPackage\` may be helpfull
+Therefore reading the doc on \`Update-GTCPackage\` may be helpfull

 ## RELATED LINKS